 The first approach, known as the exact geometric computation (EGC) paradigm, has been adopted for the software libraries LEDA, CGAL and CORE LIBRARY [KN04, FGK+00, MN99, KLPY99].
 In the second approach the interpretation of "meaningful" is a crucial and difficult problem.
+For convex hull and Delaunay triangulations there are more robust algorithms [BDH96, DSB92, For89, For95, GSS90, JW94, JS06, KW98, LM90].
 For further references to these approaches we refer the reader to [Yap04, Sch00].